Actindo-AG/Documentation/Channels/UserInterface/05a_Orders.md

 **Dependencies**

 - ![Refresh](../../Assets/Icons/Refresh01.png "[Refresh]") (Refresh)
-    Click this button to update the list of dependencies.
+    Click this button to update the list of dependencies to the shipment.

 - ![Columns](../../Assets/Icons/Columns.png "[Columns]") Columns (x)
     Click this button to display the columns bar and customize the displayed columns and the order of columns in the list.
 The *x* indicates the number of columns that are currently displayed in the list.

 - [x]
     Select the checkbox to display the editing toolbar.
-If you click the checkbox in the header, all dependencies in the list are selected.
+If you click the checkbox in the header, all dependencies to the shipment in the list are selected.

 - [RERUN MAPPING]
     Click this button to rerun the mapping of the selected entity.
 This button is only displayed if the checkbox of at least one dependency is selected.

-The list displays all dependencies of the selected order.
+The list displays all dependencies of the selected shipment.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.

 - *Dependent entity ID*
     Identification number of the dependent entity.